 READ OUR GUIDE: Sidi Mohammed ben Abdallah Museum

-Sidi Mohammed ben Abdallah Museum is a small museum in the heart of the Medina.
+Sidi Mohammed ben Abdallah Museum is a small museum in the heart of the Medina and one of the few Essaouira tourist attractions which requires an entry fee.

 Housed in an 1800s colonial house with an impressive stairway and ceiling, it displays old photography, utensils found from prehistoric ages, musical instruments, old photography of Essaouira, jewellery and some armoury.